exexute/PythonScaffold/README.md

 This Project uses python to build small and useful tools.

 #### devops
-This directory builds modules to manage FTP、SSH
+This directory builds modules to manage FTP、SSH、IMAP

 #### email
 This directory builds modules to send mail